 Law of diminishing returns

 One useful concept I took away from ‘A’ levels economics is the law of diminishing returns.
 It tells us that the utility or pleasure of a product or experience diminishes the more you have it.

 1 cup of bubble tea = feels great.

 2 cups of bubble tea = full with a sugar high

 3 cups of bubble tea = sick stomach

 You get the idea.
 In a capitalist society, we think having more is better, but I remind myself of this concept to stay level-headed when I can’t get what I want.
-I have learnt that our desires can sometimes just be an illusion.

 When I was a child, all I wanted was a Mickey Mouse cake from the neighbourhood bakery.
 You know, the ones made with coloured jam and icing.